HPE-Legobricks/cal-eStore/README.md

 addition to larger desktop and tablet screen sizes as shown in [Screen Sizes example](./Contributing Documents/K.1_Screen Size Examples.pdf).

 A responsive philosophy directed our use of scalable and extendable elements.
-To support this the team used frontend frameworks such as Bootstrap, HTML5, CSS3 and jQuery; proven aids for personal and professional responsive design frameworks.
+To support this, the team used frontend frameworks such as Bootstrap, HTML5, CSS3 and jQuery; proven aids for personal and professional responsive design frameworks.